ghoomfrog/kid/README.md

 ## Networking

-We can push the raw form of value as a byte list onto the reception stack of an IP-identified network or computer using the binary operators `<~` and `<~~`.
+We can push the raw form of a value as a byte list onto the reception stack of an IP-identified network or computer using the binary operators `<~` and `<~~`.

 ```kid
 2130706433 <~ "Hello!"